 - if applicable, make notes of the incident such as names, location, time and a brief description of what occurred.

-More serious non-critical incidents may be escalated to a critical incident response in accordance with the incident management decision tree process (Appendix 1) and will then require an IRT to be activated in accordance with 3.1.2.
-Note that the Pro Vice-Chancellor (Students) must be consulted on the management approach for student related incidents.
+More serious non-critical incidents may be escalated to a Critical Incident response in accordance with the incident management decision tree process (Appendix 1) and will then require an IRT to be activated in accordance with 3.2.2.

-Examples or critical incidents may include, but are not limited to:
+Examples of Critical Incidents may include, but are not limited to:

 - a serious injury, illness or death;